oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 2. This will navigate you to the integrations home page.
 Now you need to click import button in the top right to upload integration file.
     ![Integrations page](./images/import-integrations-button.png " ")

-3. Make sure include asserted recordings checkbox is not ticked and then Click on choose file and select the [TranscribeAudioFiles](./files/TRANSCRIBE_AUDIO_FILES_01.00.0000.iar) you downloaded from Task 1 to upload.
+3. Make sure include asserted recordings checkbox is not ticked and then Click on choose file and select the [Transcribe Audio Files](./files/Call-CenterAnalytics-TranscribeAudioFiles-Integration.iar) you downloaded from Task 1 to upload.
 Finally click on **Import and Configure** after upload is finished.

 4. This will open the configuration page for the **Transcribe Audio Files** integration.
 We need to edit the two connections in this integrations.
 Hover over the *New Audio Files for Transcription* connection and then click on edit icon.
     ![Transcription Audio Files Integration Configuration](./images/taf-connections.png " ")